gitlabhq/gitlabhq/doc/administration/pages/source.md

     sudo cp lib/support/nginx/gitlab-pages-ssl /etc/nginx/sites-available/gitlab-pages-ssl.conf
     sudo ln -sf /etc/nginx/sites-{available,enabled}/gitlab-pages-ssl.conf
     ```

-      Replace `gitlab-pages-ssl` with `gitlab-pages` if you are not using SSL.

 1. Edit all GitLab related configs in `/etc/nginx/site-available/` and replace
    `0.0.0.0` with `1.1.1.1`, where `1.1.1.1` the primary IP where GitLab